roman-milk/roman-milk.github.io/becoming-a-pet-an-innocent-start.md

+===

- ****** Becoming a Pet: An Innocent Start ****** bysilkstockingslover© "Tell you what," she bargained, "I will give you one taste for free.
+"Tell you what," she bargained, "I will give you one taste for free.
 But if you want a second helping of my cunt, you will have to submit unconditionally to me."

  I remained silent, no longer able to process my bizarre predicament or the undeniable stirring that was warming my vagina down below.